jrnold/ggthemes/README.md

 ## Economist theme

-A theme that approximates the style of plots in The Economist magazine.
+A theme that approximates the style of plots in *The Economist* magazine.
+This only approximates the style of *The Economist*, because the y-axis labels are on the left instead of the right, something which ggplot does not currently allow.

 ```r